 Surround yourself with experts – A lot of people tend to think that becoming a landlord is simply a case of buying a property, renting it out, and then receiving X amount of rent each month from your tenants.
 In reality, however, there is so, so much more to consider, which is why it’s important to surround yourself with experts.
 Take the time to join forums and social media pages aimed at landlords, get in contact with a insurance broker for landlord insurance, lettings agents, electricians company, plumbing company, builders and perhaps even consider networking on various courses, which will be available up and down the country on certain dates.
-It would help if you also considered joining organizations such as national landlords associations, as well as getting in contact with other landlords.
+It would help if you also considered joining organisations such as national landlords associations, as well as getting in contact with other landlords.

 Know your goals and targets – Before you even consider purchasing a property, you must first know which specific goals and targets you have in mind.
 For example, which demographic will you be targeting as tenants?
 Will you be looking for families or workers?
 Do you plan on renting the property to just one tenant or one family, or will you instead be renting each room out and turning the property into a multi-let?
 When you know who you plan on targeting, you can then begin looking for specific properties relevant to your goals.
 For example, if you do plan on turning the property into a multi-let and renting out each room, you will obviously want something much bigger than a two-bedroom house.